 “In that horse, the concussion is focused on the inside of the joint,” Don says.
-“Depending on how much he is cow-hocked, the horse will potentially get sore in their hocks or end up with a bony change in the hock that might create unsoundness.”
+“Depending on how much he is cow-hocked, the horse will potentially get sore in its hocks or end up with a bony change in the hock that might create unsoundness.”

 In a bowlegged horse, more of the hock joint lies to the outside of the ideal line.
 The strain on the hock is focused on the outside of the joint.

-From The Side
+From the Side

 Imagine a vertical line dropping down from the point of the buttocks (or pin bone) down to the ground.
 In the ideal hind limb (seen from the side) it should touch the point of the hock, run along the back of the cannon bone, touch the back of the fetlock and then to the ground.